 We must get children back to learning – but business as usual is not an option

-A global joint op-ed by the EU and UNICEF on education for children
+A global joint op-ed by EU Commissioner Jutta Urpilainen and UNICEF Executive Director Henrietta Fore

 “One child, one teacher, one book, one pen can change the world.”
-These words by Nobel Peace Prize winner Malala Yousafzai could not ring more true.
-Making sure girls and boys all over the world get good quality education is how we will build a more sustainable, more equal and more peaceful world.
+Words by Nobel Peace Prize winner Malala Yousafzai could not ring more true.
+Making sure girls and boys all over the world get a good quality education is how we will build a better, more sustainable, more equal and more peaceful world.

-Global school closures in response to the COVID-19 pandemic have resulted in unprecedented disruption to children’s education, with more than a billion students affected.
+Global school closures in response to the COVID-19 pandemic have resulted in unprecedented disruption to children’s education, with more than a billion students affected in some way.

-Those who have returned to school are presented with new challenges – masks, social distancing, lack of access to handwashing facilities and fears of getting sick.
-As the digital divide deepens, most will have missed out on the chance to learn from home over the past few months.
-They will have fallen behind as a result, making the return to classrooms more daunting for them – and for their teachers.
+Those who have returned to school are presented with new challenges – masks, social distancing, a lack of access to handwashing facilities and their parents’ fears of another outbreak.
+On top of this, as the digital divide deepens, most will have missed out on the chance to learn from home over the past few months.
+They will have fallen behind as a result, making the prospect of going back to school more daunting for them – and for their teachers, too.

 In many ways, however, they are still the lucky ones.
-The new challenges they face are by far overshadowed by the catastrophic long-term impact of missing out on education altogether, particularly in the poorest countries and those affected by conflicts or crises.
+The new challenges they face are by far overshadowed by the catastrophic long-term impact of missing out on education altogether, particularly in the most vulnerable countries and those already affected by conflicts or crises.
+Today, around six in ten schoolchildren worldwide have yet to return to the classroom.

-In response to global pandemic, the European Union and its Member States – Team Europe – have demonstrated the power of working together for better results.
-Given our proven track record of getting results from our partnerships, the EU and UNICEF can together make a lasting difference to education outcomes worldwide.
+Working with its Member States as Team Europe, the European Union has demonstrated the power of working together for better results.
+And given our proven track record of getting results from our partnerships, the EU and UNICEF can together make a lasting difference to education outcomes worldwide.

 So the green shoots of recovery are there.
 Now it is time to nurture them.
-This is the moment to reimagine education systems, embrace technology, remove barriers and give all children the same access to modern education systems.
+This is the moment to reimagine education systems, embrace technology, remove the barriers for the poorest and give all children the same access to modern education systems.
+This includes innovative approaches to mentorship and internships to bridge from education to the labour market.
+Children must be equipped with 21st-century skills such as digital skills and entrepreneurship training.

 Team Europe is ready to play its part to the full.
 This reflects our belief in education as a top priority in COVID-19 recovery planning.
 Education is a lynchpin for societies to make progress in EU priority areas: jobs and growth, technological advances, equality, greener economies.
 The immense progress in our partner countries over the past 20 years or so, thanks to heavy investment, shows how education can provide a pathway out of poverty and crisis, towards prosperity and good governance, women’s empowerment, and better health and nutrition outcomes.